Compact reference

 Field

-addition and subtraction cannot overflow, the static type of the result will always be large enough to hold the result valueUnsigned Integer
+addition and multiplication cannot overflow: the static type of the result will always be large enough to hold the result valueUint

 subtraction checks if the value of the right subexpression is greater than the value of the left subexpression.
 If so, it is a runtime error (the result would be negative).
 Otherwise the unsigned subtraction is performed.